Session a4: Species range maps

 In case of the Monkey Puzzle, we have suspected that the range maps also contain non-native areas.
 We can clip the range maps to a desired spatial extent and then only calculate the range centroid for this (presumed) native range.

-# Let's crop the range polygons to (rough coordinates of) South America
+# Let's clip the range polygons to (rough coordinates of) South America

 monkey_puzzle_SAm <- terra::intersect(monkey_puzzle_terra, ext(-85, -30, -55, 5))